GR8505/School_District_Analysis/README.md

 ## School Summary ##
-After replacing the reading and math scores for ninth graders at Thomas High School these were the changes that we observed in the School Summary:
+After replacing the reading and math scores for ninth graders at Thomas High School, these were the changes that we observed in the School Summary:
 * Thomas High School is no longer in the top 5 performing schools
 * Griffin High School moved up from the third best performing school to the second best performing school